 How to get to the trailhead

-In your GPS, put in “Ko’olau Ballrooms”.
+In Google Maps, put in “Ko’olau Ballrooms”.
 When you get there, park in the back corner.

 In that area, you will find a paved path with a rusty chain across it.
 Pass the chain and continue walking on this paved path.